E.L. Doctorow

 E.L.
 Doctorow: Lists & Other Mentions

-- Ragtime was a New York Times: #1 Fiction Best Seller in 1975.
+- Ragtime was a New York Times: #1 Fiction Best Seller in 1975 and a Publishers Weekly: Bestselling Novel in the United States in 1975.

 Related Authors